papadavis47/typescript-notebook/README.md

-# Go Notebook
+# TypeScript Notebook

-Learning Go.
+Learning TypeScript.

 This is a work in progress . . .